Clausioporosis/Stroodle/README.md

 - **React Router DOM:** Enables dynamic routing in a web application.
 - **Tippy.js:** A lightweight and extensible tooltip library.
 - **uuid:** A library for generating unique identifiers.
+- **Less:** A CSS pre-processor that extends the CSS language, adding features that allow variables, mixins, functions, and many other techniques to make CSS more maintainable and extendable.
+It was used to streamline the styling process and enhance the maintainability of the stylesheets.

 ### Database

 #### MongoDB
 - **MongoDB**: A NoSQL database known for its flexibility and scalability.
 It stores data in flexible, JSON-like documents, making it easy to iterate and update your schema.
 MongoDB was chosen for this project to explore its capabilities and to gain hands-on experience with its features.

 ## Getting Started